 In addition to looking at what site best meets your needs and your goals for your business, you should also consider your own personal preferences.

 I do a combination of scheduled posting and spontaneous posting.
-I'm really only active on two social sites right now (Pinterest and Facebook), and I just couldn't keep up with social and all of my other business and personal obligations (and maybe have some downtime once in a while) without the tools that allow me to schedule my posts.
+I'm active on Pinterest, Instagram, and Facebook right now.
+I just couldn't keep up with social media and all of my other business and personal obligations (and maybe have some downtime once in a while) without the tools that allow me to schedule my posts.

 The scheduled posts allow me to keep the social interaction going even if I'm busy with some other aspect of my business.
 They also allow me to post items at the best times when followers are most likely to see them.